lhkim6065/Cloud-Computing/README.md

 7. Fetch data to app/data

 'hello world' for 'map reduce' is 'word count' so we get some words to count.
-I got two of my favorite books and also Wuthering Heights from Project Gutenberg in plaintext format like so:
+I got two of Calvin's favorite books and also Wuthering Heights from Project Gutenberg in plaintext format like so:

 ```
 cd /app/data